A Canadian river story

 Maidens of lore and stone

 Ontario’s rivers aren’t the only Canadian waters splashing with stories.
-British Columbia is filled with spooky stories, including reported sightings of the infamous Sasquatch.
+BC is filled with spooky stories, including reported sightings of the infamous Sasquatch.
 There are also several reports of mermaid sightings in BC waters.

 In Squamish River, north of Vancouver, there is a story of a fishing guide who died soon after seeing a mermaid while out on the water.
 His fate cemented the idea among storytellers that seeing a mermaid is a bad omen.